Michail Antonio: 2021–22 season

-2022–2025
+2022–2023

 On 7 June 2023, Antonio played in the 2023 UEFA Europa Conference League final, against Fiorentina in Prague.
 West Ham won their first trophy in 43 years with a 2–1 victory.
 He scored seven goals on the way to the final, including both goals away to AEK Larnaca of Cyprus in the last-16 first leg, another brace in a 4–1 home win over Gent in the quarter-finals, and the winning goal in the first leg of the semi-final against AZ Alkmaar of the Netherlands.

 On 20 August 2023, after stories linking him with a summer move away from the club, Antonio scored his first goal of the season in a 3–1 win over London rivals Chelsea.

+Rehabilitation

 On 30 June 2025, Antonio left West Ham first team when his contract expired.
 In August 2025, he continued his rehabilitation with the support of West Ham following a road traffic accident in December 2024.
 He began training and later played for West Ham U21 in the league opening match on 18 August against Nottingham Forest U21.

+In December 2025, Antonio began training with EFL Championship club Leicester City as a free agent, with the club considering offering him a short-term contract.
+Antonio was also offered a contract by Brentford after training with them, but this move fell through due to a torn calf.

+Al-Sailiya

+Antonio's international teammate for Jamaica, Mason Holgate of Qatar Stars League club Al-Sailiya, had been asked by manager Mirghani Al Zain if he knew of a forward who could arrive for free to cover an injury.
+He recommended Antonio, who signed a two-month deal for the rest of the season on 2 March 2026.
+He signed his deal days after Iranian missiles hit Qatar and other Arab states.

+Watford

+On 11 September 2026, Antonio signed for EFL Championship club Watford on a one-year deal.